-WAPA and SMUD will continue to study the areas under consideration as they develop the Draft EIS/EIR, which is anticipated for public release in mid-2019.
-The Draft EIS/EIR will include an analysis of the impacts on environmental resources in the study areas.
+WAPA and SMUD are currently developing the Draft Environmental Impact Statement/Environmental Impact Report, or EIS/EIR, which is anticipated for public release in mid-2019.
+The Draft EIS/EIR will include an analysis and disclosure of the project's potential effects on the natural and human environment in the corridor study areas.
 It will also include a "No Action" alternative that addresses impacts if the CoSu Line is not built.
 No decisions will be made about selecting a final project alternative or moving forward with construction of the CoSu Line until the Final EIS/EIR is completed, which is anticipated in 2020.